paypal/PayPal-Cordova-Plugin/README.md

 Basic Example of the app
 ------------------------

+1. A complete example code can be checked from here https://github.com/romk1n/MyCordovaShop

 1. In `MyShop/www/index.html` add the following to lines after `<p class="event received">Device is Ready</p>`:
    ```javascript
       <button id="buyNowBtn"> Buy Now !</button>